radenwijaya/destructo_sort/README.md

 Most sorting algorithm works on the orirginal data array, but this algorithm, ditched the original array and used only the data.
 Hence, destructive if using array_pop, and data is stored in a tree structure, sorted.
 Then afterward will output the data in a sorted manner.

-For I'm comparing this sorting algorithm to QuickSort from https://zetcode.com/php/quick-sort/, RadixSort from https://zetcode.com/php/radix-sort/ and PHP's default sort function.
+I've compared this sorting algorithm to QuickSort from https://zetcode.com/php/quick-sort/, RadixSort from https://zetcode.com/php/radix-sort/ and PHP's default sort function.

 The result is pretty promising and consistent with O(n log M)